Efficient excitation-transfer across fully connected networks via local-energy optimization: Analysis and Results

 We now want to test some properties of the optimal on-site energies $\Vec{h}_{\text{opt}}$ for different $\Vec{\gamma}$ discussed in Section \ref{subsec:Optimal solutions}.
 We start by looking at the resilience of the transfer against variations either in the initial or end sites, or in the coupling between the sites.
 We consider the optimal solutions for a total evolution time $T=5$, with $H_I$ being given by \Cref{eq:interactions}.
 In our analysis the initial and the target sites are always different.
 The corresponding results can be found in Table \ref{tab:different_starts_ends}, where in the left-hand column we show the smallest population transferred while varying the site where the excitation is initially injected, while in the right-hand column we show the smallest population transferred when we vary the site connected to the sink.
 In both cases, the transfer is more resilient when it is mostly guided by dephasing.
 Indeed, when $\Vec{\gamma} = \Vec{1}$ or $\Vec{\gamma}=\Vec{\gamma}_{\text{ref}}$ we still observe high population transfer, whereas those results are in stark contrast with the zero-dephasing case, when the population transferred to the sink can drop almost to zero.

 Next, we look at the effect of allowing population transfer to the sink from a second node of the network.
-Under this hypothesis, we observe a minimum population of $r_s^{T}\approx0.998$ transferred to the sink, when the latter is connected to both the $3$-rd and $7$-th sites, i.e., $m=3$ and $m=6$ in~\Cref{eq:L_Gamma_s}.
+Under this hypothesis, we observe a minimum population of $r_s^{T}\approx0.998$ transferred to the sink, when the latter is connected to both the $3$-rd and $7$-th sites, i.e., $m=3$ and $m=7$ in~\Cref{eq:L_Gamma_s}.
 Furthermore, it is worth mentioning that we observe no significant differences between the different dephasing conditions.

 We then use the same local energies while considering different coupling between sites.
 To do so, we randomly extract the entries of the matrix $H_I$ from a uniform distribution in the range $[-200,200]$.
 As before, we choose $\ket{1}$ as the initial excited site, while $\ket{3}$ is the target state.
 Results are shown in Table \ref{tab:different_connections}, where we report the smallest and the largest population transferred to the sink.
 We can see that the most resilient transfer is achieved for $\Vec{\gamma} = \Vec{\gamma}_{\text{ref}}$, while, again, the lowest transfer is observed in absence of dephasing noise.
 It is worth noticing that in all cases we have evidence of a configuration yielding an almost perfect population transfer.
+The corresponding Hamiltonians can be found in Appendix \ref{appendix0}.

 To complete, we study the population transferred to the sink when the network size is reduced.
 Starting from a FCN of $N=7$ sites, where the adjacency matrix $H_I$ is given by \Cref{eq:interactions}, we progressively scale down the system size, removing one by one the nodes of the network.
 To this end, we first discard one node of the network (except for the input and the output nodes, $1$ and $3$, respectively) and update the adjacency matrix by removing the corresponding row and column, then we optimize over the local energies $\Vec{h}$.
 Among all the possible configurations with 6 nodes, we select the one corresponding to the smallest population transferred to the sink after performing the optimization.
 The rationale behind such choice is that, by looking at the worst case scenario, we test the effectiveness of optimizing only the local energies of a smaller network to achieve high excitation transfer.